nickbnf/glogg/doc/documentation.markdown

 ## Keyboard commands

-_glogg_ keyboard commands try to emulate roughly the default bindings used by the classic Unix utilities _vi_ and _less_.
+_glogg_ keyboard commands try to approximatively emulate the default bindings used by the classic Unix utilities _vi_ and _less_.

 The main commands are:
 <table>